project-sunbird/sunbird-devops/deploy/Installation.md

 |        | search      |          |
 |        | ES          |          |
 |        | Kafka       |          |
+> It is advised to run the installation script in tmux session, as if the network is bad, installation may get interrupted.
+For starting a tmux session, `tmux` and once the installation starts `ctrl+b then d` will detach the session.
+You can attach the session back with `tmux a`
 8. cd sunbird-devops/deploy && bash -x install.sh